berkkirtay/enigmamachine/README.md

 	After decryption: "TESTENCRYPTIONOFENIGMAMACHINE TESTENCRYPTIONOFENIGMAMACHINE TESTENCRYPTIONOFENIGMAMACHINE TESTENCRYPTIONOFENIGMAMACHINE TESTENCRYPTIONOFENIGMAMACHINE"

-	We observe that encryption of the same plaintext changes as it continues because rotors are turning at every cycle.
+	Since the rotors rotate in each cycle, we observe that the encryption of the same plaintext changes as it continues.

 Test 3: